A PDF version of this publication is attached here: SEC adopts executive incentive compensation clawback rules

 10. Is the new rule applicable to Emerging Growth Companies, Smaller Reporting Companies, and Foreign Private Issuers?

 Yes.
-The new rule does, however, provide for some general exemptions (e.g., the listing of certain security futures products, certain standardized options, and certain securities issued by unit investment trusts and registered investment companies) as described in Exchange Act Rule 10D-1(c).
+The new rule does, however, provide for certain limited exceptions (e.g., the listing of certain security futures products, certain standardized options, and certain securities issued by unit investment trusts and registered investment companies) as described in Exchange Act Rule 10D-1(c).

 11. What are some of the accounting considerations relating to clawbacks of share-based compensation arrangements?

 A clawback is considered a contingent event under ASC 718, Compensation – Stock Compensation.
-Clawbacks are accounted for when a compensation recovery event occurs.
+A clawback is accounted for when a compensation recovery event occurs.

 The general model in ASC 718 states that a clawback is recognized when the consideration is received (i.e., returned to the company).
-The issuer would record a credit in the income statement up to the original expense recorded for an equity classified stock award and a credit to additional paid in capital for the fair value of the consideration received in excess of that amount.
-To the extent the original grant was a liability award, similar accounting would apply such that the maximum amount recorded in income would be equal to the final measurement of expense for the award, with the excess, if any, recorded as a credit to additional paid-in capital.
-Because clawbacks are considered contingent events, there is no day-one impact on the measurement of a stock based compensation award.
+The issuer would record a credit in the income statement up to the original expense recorded for an equity-classified stock award and a credit to additional paid in capital for the fair value of the consideration received in excess of that amount.
+If the original grant was a liability award, similar accounting would apply such that the maximum amount recorded in income would be equal to the final measurement of expense for the award, with the excess, if any, recorded as a credit to additional paid-in capital.
+Because clawbacks are considered contingent events, there is no “day-one” impact on the measurement of a stock-based compensation award.

-In order to establish a grant date for accounting purposes, it is important that the presence of any clawback features is clear and objective such that a mutual understanding is established between the issuer and the executive officer as to the key terms and conditions governing vesting of the award.
-Additionally, there should not be significant discretion by the issuer regarding the enforcement of the clawback.
+To establish a grant date for accounting purposes, the presence of any clawback features should be clear and objective such that a mutual understanding is established between the issuer and the executive officer as to the key terms and conditions governing vesting of the award.
+Additionally, there should not be significant discretion by the issuer regarding enforcement of the clawback.
 We generally expect that plans designed to conform closely to the new rule will not result in a problem establishing a grant date, as the new rule provides for objective clawback triggers and very limited exceptions for impracticability of enforcement.
 It continues to be important, however, to evaluate other clawback triggers (e.g., non-competes, non-solicitation clauses) to ensure a grant date has been established.

-As noted above, the new rule permits issuers flexibility as to the means of recovery.
-To the extent a clawback entails cancellation or modification of unrelated stock based compensation awards that would otherwise not have been affected by the restatement, different accounting may apply.
-The facts and circumstances regarding the adjustment should be evaluated to determine the appropriate accounting.
+As noted, the new rule permits issuers flexibility as to the means of recovery.
+If a clawback entails cancellation or modification of unrelated stock-based compensation awards that would otherwise not have been affected by the restatement, different accounting may apply.

 Effective date